matteobarbera/mavlab_wiki_fork/Simulation.md

 *Models:*

 *Description:* Open-source simulator developed and maintained by Microsoft, built on Unreal Engine (Unity release also available).
-Focused on computer vision and AI, therefore computationally expensive to run
+Focused on computer vision and AI, therefore computationally expensive to run (needs a good GPU).
+Setup is a bit of a pain on Windows, and the last time it was tested, there was no stable version for Linux.
+No default model for aerodynamics was found, so it needs to be implemented as well.

 ## Others
 The simulation environments listed here have only been used for very specific purposes and there might not be a lot of know-how around on how to use them.